My path to The LAND an art gallery was through my boss at La Montañita Co-op.

 The show ran at The LAND an art gallery May–June, 2013.

-*In writing this update, I learned that Marshall passed in early 2016.
-I’m very sorry to hear this.
-Whatever his complexities, he was a very sincere man, and a very committed peace activist.
+*When I wrote this update, I learned that Marshall passed in early 2016.
+I was very sorry to hear this, and my heart still goes out to his loved ones.
+Whatever his complexities, he was a very sincere man, and a committed peace activist.